Path-Check/Scoring-Service/README.md

 ```
 go test -v ./... (all tests, period)
-go test -v ./model (all tests in /model)
+go test -v ./model (only tests in /model)
-go test -v ./scoring/aws (all tests in /scoring/aws)
+go test -v ./scoring/aws (only tests in /scoring/aws)
 ```

 With AWS CLI and Terraform installed: